Shivanichou/Zeotap/Rule_Engine/README.md

 Execution Scenarios:

 **Single Attribute**: If the user only provides the age attribute, only **Rule 1** is evaluated.
 **Multiple Attributes**:

-If the user provides age, salary, and experience,** Rules 3 and 4** are evaluated.
+If the user provides age, salary, and experience, **Rules 3 and 4** are evaluated.
 If the user provides age, salary,experience, and department, **Rule 5** is evaluated.

 **Combined logic**:

  When two rules are combined, the system determines the most frequent logical operator (AND or OR) present in both rules.
-This operator is then used to combine the conditions of the two rules
+This operator is then used to combine the conditions of the two rules.
  Note: Combined rules are not persisted in the database.
 They are evaluated dynamically based on the user's input and the specified rules.
  Example:
  If Rule 3 and Rule 4 are combined, the resulting combined rule would be:
  (age > 10 AND salary = 1000 AND experience = 5) AND (age > 10 AND salary = 1000 OR experience = 5)

 **Testing**:
- For testing the core logic without Streamlit, use the provided **corelogic_without_streamlit_for_testing** file provided in testcases folder.
-This file create rule,evaluate rule,combine_rule verification.
+To test the core logic independently of Streamlit, utilize the pre-integrated corelogic_without_streamlit_for_testing file within the rule engine image.
+This file facilitates the verification of rule creation, evaluation, and combination

  **To run the tests:**
- **Go to docker shell from cmd**: docker exec -it <container_name> sh
+ **Access the Docker container shell** : docker exec -it <container_name> sh
- **Run test cases**: python -m unittest <testcase_name>.py
+ **Execute the test cases**: tc1. python -m unittest create_rule.py
+                             tc2. python -m unittest combine_rule.py
+                             tc3. python -m unittest evaluate_rule.py
+                             tc4. python -m unittest combining_additional_rule.pt

 **Accessing portal Issue*s*:
 **Issue 1**: Bind for 0.0.0.0:8502 failed: port is already allocate.